jgmalcolm/jgmalcolm.github.io/_drafts/systematic-reviews.md

 items.

 **Introduction.** Make this brief, like two paragraphs.
 First paragraph is broad strokes introducing the topic and a few notable works.
+This is not a discussion; it is merely an introduction of topics.
 Second paragraph motivates your work:  what question are you seeking to answer?
 You must have a good motivation, not simply "Previous studies suck.
 I could do better."

 **Discussion.** Break it into sections for each of the topics.
 For each topic, highlight papers that found significant findings, even if you